 Use the following links to register for one or more of these Summer on the Lake educational events:

-Note that each of the three events has a separate registration page, thus use caution when selecting a date above.
+Note that each of the events has a separate registration page, thus use caution when selecting a date above.

 The fine print: Issued in furtherance of Cooperative Extension work, Acts of May 8 and June 30, 1914, in cooperation with the United States Department of Agriculture.
 University of Vermont Extension, Burlington, Vermont.
 University of Vermont Extension, and U.S. Department of Agriculture, cooperating, offer education and employment to everyone without regard to race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or familial status.